Whitney M. Young Gifted & Talented Leadership Academy: History

 In December 2011, the State of Ohio Department of Education released the first ever ranking of all Ohio schools.
 Whitney Young ranked third in CMSD and 180th in the state.

+In 2019, the gifted and talented high school program of Whitney Young was transferred to the newly built John F. Kennedy High School, despite much protest and outrage from parents, students, and alumni.
+The years long protest was involved demonstrations and calling of local and state representative to change the plans laid out by CMSD Leadership and some student walkouts.

 Name changes

 The school building that is now home to Whitney Young was opened in 1951 as Hoban Dominican High School, an all-girls Catholic School.
 In 1971 the Cleveland Metropolitan School District (formally Cleveland Municipal School District) brought the school from the Cleveland Diocese.
 When the Cleveland Municipal School District first opened Whitney Young in 1971 (a few months after the death of Whitney Young, who died March 11, 1971), it was an all-girls school.